 What do you need to make your dreams come true?
 Probably knowing exactly what they are would be a good starting point, right?
 Let me help you get very clear on that right now.
-As you probably know, many people fail to set goals altogether, and plenty of those who do set goals don’t formulate them effectively and fail to review them at regular intervals.

 This problematic approach could be the one thing holding you back when you’re working with the Law of Attraction.
 This may be why you struggle to become one of those successful people who have it all.

 If you don’t know what you truly want or know how to express it in the form of clear goals, you’re unlikely to achieve the life changes you crave.